uniquerockrz/notes.sauravmodak.com/docs/data_science_notes/Machine Learning/Intro To Machine Learning.md

 2. See if there is a linear relation, if yes, select a linear model.
 3. Fit the linear model to the data.
 4. Apply the model on new cases and see the result.

+### Pre-processing The Data

+Data in the real words is rarely in the form that can be digested by machine learning algorithms.
+So, we need to apply pre-processing techniques to get this data in the correct shape.

+One example of this can be of the IRIS dataset.

+We can take the pictures from the flowers and get the length and width of the flowers as a number.
+Then we can reduce the numbers to the same scale, by normalising the data and keeping the length and width between zero and one.

+Some of the features may also be correlated, so we should also use dimensionality reduction techniques to compress them.
+This techniques can also reduce the noise in the data.

+### Training & Selecting A Model

+Models are not one size fits it all.
+So we need to try at least a few algorithms with our data to find which one works best.
+We use some parameters to measure the performance of such models, like RMSE for regression and accuracy for classification.
+We typically test the performance using cross validation techniques and keep the test data to test the model at last.

+The models can also contain some parameters, which we can modify to improve the performance of the model.
+This step is called hyper-parameter tuning.

 ## Main Challenges Of Machine Learning